American Express: 1980s and 1990s

-Aside from some holdouts including Neiman Marcus (which continued exclusivity until 2011), the practice largely ended in 1991.
-A group of restaurants in Boston stopped accepting American Express while accepting and encouraging the use of Visa and Mastercard, including some that were exclusive to American Express.
-The rationale was due to far lower fees as compared with American Express' fees at the time (which were about 4% for each transaction versus around 1.2% at the time for Visa and Mastercard).
+In 1991, a group of restaurants in Boston, including some that were exclusive to Amex, stopped accepting American Express while accepting and encouraging the use of Visa and Mastercard.
+The rationale was due to far lower fees as compared to American Express' fees at the time (which were about 4% for each transaction versus around 1.2% for Visa and Mastercard).
 The revolt, known as the "Boston Fee Party" (alluding to the Boston Tea Party), spread to over 250 restaurants across the United States, including restaurants in other cities such as New York City, Chicago, and Los Angeles.
 Visa offered to pay the Fee Party's legal bills, and Discover Card was able to increase their acceptance among Boston restaurants by 375%.
 Kenneth Chenault, then head of Travel Related Services prior to becoming American Express CEO, cut fees to bring these restaurants back into the fold.
 American Express then shifted its focus from exclusivity to broadening acceptance, adding mainstream merchants like Walmart to the American Express network.

-Conversion to bank holding company

-On November 10, 2008, during the financial crisis of 2007–2008, the company won Federal Reserve System approval to convert to a bank holding company, making it eligible for government help under the Troubled Asset Relief Program.
-At that time, American Express had total consolidated assets of about $127billion.
-In June 2009, $3.39billion in TARP funds were repaid plus $74.4million in dividend payments.
-In July 2009, the company ended its obligations under TARP by buying back $340million in Treasury warrants.

-Charging order controversy in the UK

-In November 2010, the UK division of American Express was cautioned by the Office of Fair Trading for the use of controversial charging orders against those in debt.
-The regulator said that the company was one of four companies who were encouraging customers to turn their unsecured credit card debts into a form of secured debt.

-CFPB enforcement action

-In October 2012, The Consumer Financial Protection Bureau (CFPB) announced an enforcement action with orders requiring three American Express subsidiaries to refund an estimated $85million to approximately 250,000 customers for illegal card practices between 2003 and 2012.
-Allegations included that American Express made misleading statements regarding signup bonuses, charged unlawful late fees, discriminated against applicants due to age, and failed to report consumer complaints to regulators.
+American Express was, at the time, known for cutting its interchange fee to merchants and restaurants if they accepted only American Express and no other credit or charge cards.
+This prompted competitors such as Visa and Mastercard to file complaints as the tactics gave Amex exclusivity at restaurants.
+Capitalizing on this elitist image, American Express frequently mentioned such exclusive partnerships in its advertising.
+Aside from some holdouts including Neiman Marcus, which continued exclusivity until 2011, the practice largely ended in 1991.